oscar-martin/docker-spark-hbase-yarn/README.md

     $ docker-machine create -d virtualbox --virtualbox-memory "4096" dmhadoop

+Then, connect your current shell session to this new virtual machine:

+    $ eval $(docker-machine env dmhadoop)

 So you are one step away yet to configure your host to be able to work with the local environment.
 Your `/etc/hosts` and the one inside the VM you just created must be updated to be able to resolve some hostnames properly.
 For such a thing, I created a shell script that takes care of it: